 Office 365 suite – a problem that barely existed five years ago, when the very idea of moving a company’s full office productivity software in the cloud barely existed.

-As with many elements of infrastructure, cabling is something that most users rarely notice when it works well, but can immediately tell when it doesn’t.
+As with many elements of infrastructure, commercial cabling is something that most users rarely notice when it works well, but can immediately tell when it doesn’t.
 Indeed, the most obvious risk that proper office cabling addresses is the risk of work efficiency loss.

 Cable defects that result in connectivity loss have an immediate impact, but improper planning or deployment can prolong this effect.
 Cables that are difficult to reach or do not follow colour codes so that they can be easily identified, for instance, can dramatically increase intervention costs and downtime duration.
 They also make maintenance more difficult, which creates a vicious circle: IT and management avoid maintenance activities, because they are difficult and costly – which in turn increases the defect rate and further decreases productivity.

 Inefficient routing and planning can also cause performance problems and dramatically decrease the ROI on network infrastructure equipment.
-For example, according to the ISO/IEC 11801 standard, the maximum length of a Cat 6 cable for 10 Gigabit Ethernet (10GBASE-T) is 55 meters, even though the same kind of cable can carry 1 Gigabit Ethernet (1000BASE-T) signals over a length of 100 meters (90 meters of running cables, plus 5 meters of stranded cable at each end).
+For example, according to the ISO/IEC 11801 standard, the maximum length of a Cat 6 cable for 10 Gigabit Ethernet cable installation (10GBASE-T) is 55 meters, even though the same kind of cable can carry 1 Gigabit Ethernet (1000BASE-T) signals over a length of 100 meters (90 meters of running cables, plus 5 meters of stranded cable at each end).
 Equipment connected through wires that exceed these lengths will exhibit poor network performance (if they will have network performance at all), and moving to 10GBASE-T equipment will have very little performance impact in an improperly-planned network.

 The quality of the installation work itself can have a major impact on the reliability of an office network.
 Even seemingly irrelevant details, like how much a cable is bent, can have a significant impact over a network’s lifetime and defect rate: ISO/IEC 11801, for example, dictates that the minimum bending radius of installed horizontal cables must be 4 times the outer cable diameter.
 Simply bending a cable past this limit (or installing cables that do not conform to this requirement) can lead to degraded network performance or connectivity loss.